nleffers/RideConnectApi/README.md

 ## API Endpoints

-#### Note: Drivers must be logged in to access the following endpoints
+#### Note: Drivers must be logged in to use the following endpoints

 ### Get List of Open Rides